 One of the most fun parts of wedding planning is when you finally send out your invitations.
 It's a moment where you can step back and realize that this thing is actually happening before your brain takes another moment to realize that THIS THING IS ACTUALLY HAPPENING?!?
 When the first RSVPs come in, you'll be ecstatic.
 Waiting for the mail each day will become a really fun daily ritual as you add to your guest count and figure out who's going rogue by ordering the fish.
 As time goes on, that excitement will give way to frustration.
 What's taking so long?
 Why hasn't cousin Barry responded yet?
 How do I remind my guests to RSVP without offending anyone?
+What’s the right way to handle late RSVP wedding etiquette?
 Why don't these people realize that guest counts are due in just a couple of short weeks???

 To the Masses